 These are simplified calculations and other factors will come into play.
 But under our basic scenario, an owner projecting 5% annual growth would need to run the business for an additional five years to reach a breakeven point after increased capital gains.

-It does seem likely the administration will focus on COVID recovery in the near-term.
 Some analysts suggest that new tax legislation won’t pass until year-end 2021 with an effective date of 2022.
 That could give us a year of breathing room before new taxes go into effect.

 As we know, Democrats have control of Congress.
 And yet, that doesn’t mean tax hikes are a sure thing.
 With the Senate divided 50-50, and a slim margin in the House, the Democrats don’t have room for dissention in the ranks.
 Party moderates concerned about economic recovery may push for a more tempered approach.